-We operate different channels across different platforms to help communicate the work we do.
+We operate channels across platforms to help communicate the work we do.

-We want our accounts to be safe and respectful places for everyone, so we ask you to follow a few simple house rules.
-Of course you are free to scrutinise, criticise and air your views.
+We want our accounts to be safe and respectful places for everyone.
+We encourage you to post your feedback, questions and your stories and experiences.

-You are wholly responsible for content you post including any content you choose to share.
+- you are responsible for any content you post including content that you choose to share

-We reserve the right to block and report users whose posts are:
+We will block and report users whose posts are: